nirajmehta960/Purchase-Guardrail-Agent/README.md

 ### Dataset Overview

-PGA relies on two primary categories of data:
+SavVio relies on two primary categories of data:

    1. For the scope of this project, data will be sourced as follows:
 Financial Data: User financial data is sourced from the Personal Finance ML Dataset (Kaggle), which contains synthetic records of income, expenses, savings, and financial behavior.
 This dataset is used to simulate different financial situations and affordability scenarios.